Ordained Women Ministers Allowed At Christian Leaders Alliance

 The Apostle Paul mobilized educated women ministers.

-As the Apostle Paul was raising up another generation of Christian Leaders to spread Christianity beyond the first apostles, he included educated women ministers.
+As the Apostle Paul raised another generation of Christian Leaders to spread Christianity beyond the first apostles, he included educated women ministers.

 How did he launch Christianity beyond himself?